pureprofile/android-sdk-pureprofile/README.md

 ```

 #### 5. Add permissions to AndroidManifest.xml
-You should also add the following lines in your AndroidManifest.xml
+Add the following permissions in your AndroidManifest.xml.
 ```
 <uses-permission android:name="android.permission.INTERNET"/>
 ```
-Pureprofile uses these permissions to get and send survey requests and responses to Pureprofile.
+Pureprofile uses these permissions to receive and send survey requests and responses to Pureprofile.

-#### 6. Use Login API to obtain a login token to initialise the SDK
+#### 6. Use Login API and obtain a login token to initialise the SDK
 The first step before accessing the Pureprofile SDK is to obtain a login token from Pureprofile.
 You can do that by calling Pureprofile's login API where you have to pass the following parameters in the POST call:

 Production service: